To enhance local affordability. To foster inclusive communities.

 Deep affordability

 Rent levels at LIHTC developments are typically too high to be affordable to extremely low-income households.
 By attaching project-based vouchers or other federal or state rental assistance to some or all of the affordable units in a development, the local housing agency can make these units available to individuals and families who require deeper subsidies.
-The guaranteed cash flow from long-term rental assistance contracts can also help to support the financial sustainability of the LIHTC property.
+The guaranteed cash flow from long-term rental assistance contracts can also help support the financial sustainability of the LIHTC property.

 Fair housing and disparate impact

-Through their authority as LIHTC allocators, HFAs can help to advance the goals of deconcentrating poverty, overcoming patterns of segregation, and fostering inclusive communities.
-Both states and localities are obligated to affirmatively further fair housing, and the award of LIHTCs for properties located in resource-richA term to define neighborhoods that offer abundant amenities, such as access to quality schools and public libraries, streets and parks that are free from violence and provide a safe place to play, and fresh and healthy food. and integrated communities can help achieve this goal.
-HFAs have, on occasion, faced legal challenges on the grounds that decisions about LIHTC awards have resulted in the concentration of minorities in high-poverty areas and had a disparate impact on certain protected classes.
-Guidance from the IRS aims to clarify roles and expectations (for example, Revenue Ruling 2016-29 and Notice 2016-77).
+Through their authority as LIHTC allocators, HFAs can help advance the goals of deconcentrating poverty, overcoming segregation patterns, and fostering inclusive communities.
+Both states and localities are obligated to affirmatively further fair housing, and the award of LIHTCs for properties located in resource-rich and integrated communities can help achieve this goal.
+HFAs have, on occasion, faced legal challenges on the grounds that decisions about LIHTC awards have resulted in the concentration of minorities in high-poverty areas.
+These decisions have also been argued to disproportionately affect certain protected classes.
+Guidance from the IRS aims to clarify roles and expectations, as seen in documents like Revenue Ruling 2016-29 and Notice 2016-77.

 Investor demand